bartekar/tracker/README.md

 - README.md      This document
 - Main.cpp       The sole source file
 - CMakeLists.txt Instructions to build the project
-- models/        Neural networks
 - gump.mp4       Demonstration video
-- results/       Expected results
+- models/yolo/   Neural network to detect humans
+- models/pose/   Neural network to compute the skeleton.
+Due to file size, this folder cannot be shared over git lfs and is therefore missing.

 # Installation, Prerequisites and Building